Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Literature review

 Now we review relevant work extracting fragility curves from wind and outage data for use in resilience models.
 Dunn \cite{DunnNHR18} develops empirical fragility curves for overhead lines from 11 kV to 132 kV in the UK during wind storms, defined as winds exceeding 38 mph.
 The fragility curves are fit with power laws, and relate the number of faults per line length in areas of $\sim$2000 km$^2$ to the reanalyzed maximum wind gust over the storm duration in the areas.
 Reed \cite{ReedWEIA08} analyzes the fragility and outage duration of an urban distribution system for four different wind storms.
 Fragility curves show the fraction of affected feeder length as a function of the peak storm wind gust squared.
 Bjarnado \cite{BjarnadoIS13} describes lognormal fragility curves for pole design subject to hurricane risk as well as reviewing deterministic pole design with safety factors.
 Murray \cite{MurrayPMAPS14} correlates reanalyzed wind gust data with transmission system faults in the UK to give an exponential fragility curve for transmission lines.
+Hughes \cite{hughesRESS22} calibrates physics-based structural fragility curves of overhead distribution systems using machine learning techniques to compensate for the limited empirical data for large events, and develops a hybrid physics-based and data-driven outage prediction model with improved accuracy. {Donaldson \cite{donaldsonMA23} uses historical outage data to develop fragility curves normalized to expected wind speeds in each region in order to compare the wind resilience between several regions of a distribution network operator in northwest England.

 Reliability addresses performance averaged over the year rather than resilience, but we acknowledge the extensive and useful tradition of evaluating distribution system reliability with steady-state Markov models \cite{BillintonAllanBook} in which extreme weather is modeled with additional Markov states \cite{BillintonGTD06}.